shubhamgupta2901/plant-app-react-native/README.md

   - [ ] Explore Screen's images rendering is hardcoded.
 Will be replacing with a **Pinterest-like Staggered Gridview** for dynamic image sizes.
   - [ ] Will be working on implementing and **dark mode** of application.
   - [ ] Will allow users to **save/bookmark articles and galleries**.
+  - [X] Product Screen's gallery does not have steps.
+Not very intutive that it represents a list.
+Will add **step indicators** in the gallery.